Expected Weighted D-optimal Designs for Experiments with Mixed Factors: Applications to Real Experiments

 \cite{wu2008} presented a study that investigated optimal parameter settings in a polysilicon deposition process for circuit manufacturing (see also Example~\ref{ex:minimizing_surface_example}).
-This experiment involves responses of five categories, five continuous factors, and one discrete factor (see Table~S1 in the Supplementary Material of \cite{huang2024forlion} or Table~6 in \cite{lukemire_optimal_2022}). \cite{lukemire_optimal_2022} employed a PSO algorithm and derived a locally D-optimal approximate design with 14 support points under a cumulative logit model with po, while \cite{huang2024forlion} applied their ForLion algorithm and obtained a locally D-optimal approximate design with 17 design points.
+This experiment involves responses of $J=5$ categories, one discrete factor $x_{i1}$ and five continuous factors $x_{i2} \in [-25, 25], x_{i3} \in [-200, 200], x_{i4} \in [-150, 0], x_{i5} \in [-100,0], x_{i6} \in [0,16]$ (see Table~S1 in the Supplementary Material of \cite{huang2024forlion} or Table~6 in \cite{lukemire_optimal_2022}).
+Having simplified the discrete factor $x_{i1}$ into a binary one in $\{-1,1\}$, \cite{lukemire_optimal_2022} considered a cumulative logit model with proportional odds:

-In practice, an experimenter may not know the precise values of some or all parameters but often has varying degrees of insight into their actual values.
-To construct a robust design against parameter misspecifications, we sample $B=1000$ parameter vectors from the prior distributions listed in Table~S1 of the Supplementary Material of \cite{huang2024forlion} for the cumulative logit model with po as follows: